United States women's national cricket team

-The United States women's cricket team is the team that represents the country of the United States in international women's cricket matches.
+The United States women's cricket team represents the United States in international women's cricket matches.
 Although the United States has been an associate member of the International Cricket Council (ICC) since 1965, the team made its international debut in 2009.
 The United States is one of the leading associate teams in the ICC Americas region and has participated in two editions of the Women's Cricket World Cup Qualifier and two editions of the ICC Women's T20 World Cup Qualifier, although it is yet to qualify for any World Cups.